littlemountainman/selfdrive/README.md

 python train.py # The model comes pretrained already.
 But you can train if you want to.
 GTX 1070 needed around an hour.
 ```

+**Details:** The code is well commented and every line should be explained.
+You shouldn't have any issues understanding the model or the algorithm.

 # Other datasets
 - Udacity: https://medium.com/udacity/open-sourcing-223gb-of-mountain-view-driving-data-f6b5593fbfa5
 70 minutes of data ~ 223GB